 The Yang campaign is not blind to this edge of its challenge and has been increasingly shifting to sell the Freedom Dividend as a method of compensating the work of stay-at-home mothers.

 This is a better strategy to address the geography in his campaign, but with the strongest ever contingent of women candidates in a US primary field - Yang is up against opponents that have a much simpler claim to understanding the issues of women in the United States.

 None of this is to say that the Yang campaign is dead.

 Just think back to that Democratic stage and Andrew Yang’s position on it.
 While the actual process of securing the nomination relies on geography, securing a place on the debate stage relies on nation-wide measures of polling and unique donor numbers - areas that suit Andrew Yang just fine.

+Even without a place on the debate stages or states under his belt, there's no reason for Yang to drop out of the race.
 Unlike stalwart Democrats like Amy Klobuchar or Cory Booker, Yang won’t be faced with the career-threatening prospect of irking the Democratic establishment by staying in the race when the odds of success have waned beyond the threshold of impossibility.
 This means that his out of the box ideas will be in the party’s discourse at least until the Democratic National Convention in July 2020.

 Ideas lingering in the ranks of a Democratic Party that is still finding its feet after the 2016 election could have the inertia to well-outlast the candidacy of Yang.
 Like Sanders' Democratic Socialism, Yang's Freedom Dividend and artificial intelligence alarmism could yet shape the party for years to come - with or without him.